 7. Post Hoc Ergo Propter Hoc

-That’s a mouthful which translates to “after this, therefore, because of this.”
+That’s a mouthful that translates to “after this, therefore, because of this.”
 This logical fallacy refers to making failed causal inferences due to sequence.
 In other words, one action following another does not mean there is a causal link.

 It’s true that correlative metrics is where one can begin when looking for optimization opportunities.
-But without investigation you’re proceeding on shaky ground.
+But without investigation, you’re proceeding on shaky ground.
 For example, if people are buying your product because of an advertisement that you placed, that doesn’t necessarily mean the ad is working.
 There are too many other variables that must be considered before substantiating that claim.

 Correlation can offer insight, but without running controlled experiments, it doesn’t prove causation.
 Relying totally on correlation, without establishing causation, is a logical fallacy that can harm your business.

-The opposite of a logical fallacy is sound logical thinking, which will bring you to ProjectManager.com, a cloud-based project management software that helps you plan, track and report on jobs no matter how small or large and complex.
+The opposite of a logical fallacy is sound logical thinking, which will bring you to ProjectManager, a cloud-based project management software that helps you plan, track and report on jobs no matter how small or large and complex.
 This is one decision you don’t have to worry about.
 To make it even easier, take this free 30-day trial and do the due diligence.